-Social networks are analyzed via social network analysis (SNA), a vast set of techniques that allow for the quantitative assessment of networks, including all of the quantities touched on in my earlier example (e.g., number of incoming ties, number of outgoing ties, number of reciprocated ties, centrality in the network for each node), and much more (Kadushin, 2012; Valente, 2010).
-SNA is the process of understanding social structures quantitatively through network theory and graph theory (Butts, 2008).
-A wide array of statistics can be derived from social network analysis – often called network statistics.
+Social networks are analyzed via social network analysis (SNA), a vast set of techniques that allow for the quantitative assessment of networks, including all of the quantities touched on in my earlier example (e.g., number of incoming connections, number of outgoing connections, number of reciprocated connections, centrality in the network for each node), and much more (Kadushin, 2012; Valente, 2010).
+Social network analysis is the process of understanding social structures quantitatively through network theory and graph theory (Butts, 2008).
+A wide array of statistics can be derived from SNA – often called network statistics.
 Network statistics allow researchers to quantitatively measure all levels of a social structure (Krause, Croft, & James, 2007).
 Network statistics may be represented at the person-level or network-level.
-On a person-level, any single node may be analyzed in terms of its centrality (the number of incoming and/or outgoing ties).
+On a person-level, any single node may be analyzed in terms of its centrality (the number of incoming and/or outgoing connections).
 From here, we may evaluate whom has the most social capital in a network and what attributes (i.e. age, gender) are related to having social capital.
 On the network-level, we are interested in the structure the network takes.
 Network density is one such network statistic that evaluates the whole network.
-Network density is the proportion of actualized network ties to the total possible number of ties (Giuffre, 2015).
+Network density is the proportion of actualized network connections to the total possible number of connections (Giuffre, 2015).
 The denser the network, the more possible connections are formed.
 In my proposed study, I will utilize some, but not all, of these network statistics to answer my research questions.

 Proposal

-This study aims to quantify each mentee’s connections with their primary mentor, with other mentors, and with mentees using SNA, and then to study how these various connections with others in the program are related to the mentee’s sense of belonging in the program and to their improvement in a set of key developmental outcomes (i.e., academic aspirations, depression, anger, and delinquent behaviors) over the course of the intervention.
+This study aims to quantify each mentee’s connections with their primary mentor, with other mentors, and with mentees using social network statistics, and then to study how these various connections with others in the program are related to the mentee’s sense of belonging in the program and to their improvement in a set of key developmental outcomes (i.e., academic aspirations, depression, anger, and delinquent behaviors) over the course of the intervention.
 The reasoning for this approach is to understand which relationships matter most in group-based mentoring program for adolescents.
-I hypothesize that as youth’s social network grows over the course of the intervention, their sense of belonging will also grow.
+I hypothesize that as youth’s connections grow over the course of the intervention, their sense of belonging will also grow.
 However, the comparative effects of connections with each relevant party (primary mentor, other mentors, mentees) on growth in sense of belonging will be exploratory.
-Furthermore, I aim to expand our understanding of the most pertinent relationship ties in a mentorship intervention by analyzing which types of ties (i.e. ties with the mentor vs. ties with other youth in the program) are most associated with improvement in the developmental outcomes, and the extent to which a sense of belonging in the program mediates the effect of social ties on improvement in these developmental outcomes.
+Furthermore, I aim to expand our understanding of the most pertinent connections in a mentorship intervention by analyzing which types of connections (i.e. connections with the mentor vs. connections with other youth in the program) are most associated with improvement in the developmental outcomes, and the extent to which a sense of belonging in the program mediates the effect of social connections on improvement in these developmental outcomes.